Deployment Methods

 For production-ready deployments:

 // 1.
-Generate YAML for staging
+Generate ResourceGraphDefinition YAML once

-const stagingYaml = graph.toYaml({
+const stagingYaml = factory.toYaml({

 name: 'my-app-staging',